Joshuailuma/Server-Deployment-and-Containerization/README.md

 # Deploying a Flask API

-In this project i containerized and deployed a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.
+In this project, i containerized and deployed a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.

 The Flask app consists of a simple API with three endpoints: